sebas2868/achievements/README.md

 # Videos of some results

-Machine that makes your breakfast: https://youtu.be/kxFbESlkv54 (final project of the microcontroller course. )
+Cereal Os: https://youtu.be/kxFbESlkv54 (Machine that makes your breakfast - final project of the microcontroller course. )

+Follow bot: https://youtu.be/OnpzmBJPt8U (low cost robot with detection and tracking capabilities)